perscamden/asylum_diary/README.md

 I left Hong Kong when I sensed dangers including my home being entered when I was away and dangers at workplaces.

 Tried to volunteer for Ukraine both because I thought that we should help and because I wouldn’t be qualified for VISAs.
-I reckoned there could be life threatening dangers in Ukraine, but I believe there is a difference between dying for a cause and dying to persecution by authoritarians without being able to do anything.
+I reckoned there could be life threatening dangers in Ukraine, but I believe there is a difference between dying for a cause and dying to/ suffering persecution by authoritarians without being able to do anything.
 In the years that follow I got mocked a lot.
 “You have freedom now.”, “Captain”, “Big man”, "Baby” and various names of animal along with simpler offensive names like motherfucker.

 Received no response and felt followed in Poland.
 Left Poland and sought asylum